Thefrank/jellyfin-server-freebsd/Installation_TrueNAS_GUI.md

 If you are installing from base FreeBSD, I have included some general details that you can use for you jail at the end of the "Jail Setup" section

 As of Jellyfin >= 10.7.7, installation requires `pkg` >= 1.17.0.
 This is for the newer `.pkg` format.
+As of Jellyfin >= 10.8.9, an official port exists.

 ## The Easy Way